Spicy Chicken Chipotle Pasta (Copycat)

 • Chef’s Knife: A good quality chef’s knife is a must have for any kitchen to chop veggies and raw meat easily for quick prep.

-• Large Pot: I used a large pot to blanch the asparagus and boil the pasta to save on clean up!
+• Large Pot: I used one large pot to blanch the asparagus and boil the pasta to save on clean up!

 How to Store

-• Store: Let the pasta cool to room temp then transfer it to an airtight container.
+• Store: Let the pasta cool to room temperature, then transfer it to an airtight container.
 Keep in the fridge for up to 4 days.

-• Reheat: It is best to reheat this pasta over low medium heat, stirring occasionally, until it’s heated through.
-If the sauce is too thick, add a splash of broth, cream or whole milk to loosen it up.
+• Reheat: It is best to reheat this pasta over medium-low heat, stirring occasionally, until it’s heated through.
+If the sauce is too thick, add a splash of broth, cream, or whole milk to loosen it up.

 More Cheesecake Factory Copycat Recipes